Easy Safer Microwave Chocolate Fudge

 - 1 Tin Sweetened Condensed Milk (397g/14 fl oz or 1+ ⅓ cup)

-- 2 tsp Icing Sugar, sieved (Powdered or Confectioners' sugar)
+- 2 tsp Icing Sugar, sieved (Powdered sugar)

 Instructions

-- Begin by oiling/greasing the dishes you are going to use, all ready for when the fudge is cooked.
+- Begin by oiling/greasing the dishes you are going to use, all ready for using immediately, when the fudge is cooked. (photos before the recipe card for ways to grease silicone and metal tins).
+You can also use some cling film/plastic wrap on top of the greased dishes, such as for metal tins.

 - Mix this fudge mixture really well, & microwave again for a further 30 seconds.
 The mixture will be starting to thicken after each 30 seconds.

 - Continue mixing & cooking for 30 second bursts until the mixture starts to come together & is coming away & stopping sticking to the sides of the bowl (this happens with a plastic bowl).
-See Photo 1 above, for how the mixture will look.
-If you want to be super precise, you are looking for a temperature of 114°c-115 °c (237°f-239 °f).
+See Photo 2 above, for how the mixture will look.
+(And Photo 3 below).
+It should be extremely hot at this point, and almost bubbling.
+If you want to be super precise, you are looking for a temperature of at least 105 °c (220 °f for microwave fudge). **Click Photo 2 and then pinch to zoom in

 - Add in the sieved icing/powdered sugar & mix until all combined.